Want to get better at pitching in an instant? Don’t make this extremely common mistake.

 On A First Date

-You meet your date at a coffee shop, and right after you sit down at a table together, he says:
+You meet your date at a coffee shop, and right after you sit down together, he says:

 Or would you just rather go on the date and decide for yourself?